sontungdo/sd-image-editor/README.md

 <p align = "center"><b>A simple, lightweight, and easy-to-use image editor for Stable Diffusion Web UI</b></p>
 <br>

 This image editor is natively built for the [A1111 Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) ecosystem (compatible with [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge)) that offers integration with other core functions of SD Web UI to speed up your workflows.
-Quickly rotate or enhance image colors, then send it to img2img in just a few seconds! 🚀🚀🚀
+Quickly crop, rotate, enhance image, and send it to img2img in just a few seconds! 🚀🚀🚀

 ---
 ## ➡️ Installation